itzvinoth/gitrahub/README.md

 # gitrahub

-> A Github based project.
+> A Github based project. `Gitrahub` stands for 'Git Intra Hub'.
+Main goal of gitrahub is you can easily find the sharred interest between two users.